Non sapevo che + congiuntivo

 I didn’t know you were feeling so bad.

-Non sapevo che + indicativo imperfetto?
+Non sapevo che + indicativo imperfetto is correct?

 This is because the congiuntivo can be difficult to conjugate even for Italians, which means you don’t have to worry if you make mistakes when you’re still learning.